oplya/pioner32/README.md

-This is my first html+css project. and I used semantic html coding.
+This is my first html+css project and I used semantic html coding.
 <br>The main language - RU.
 <br>Here is a link to Figma design - https://disk.yandex.ru/d/d7rS7fRYr8fqQQ